plume-lib/merging/README.md

 Currently they are relatively slow:  about 1/3 second per Java file that was modified in both versions to be merged.
 Most merges involve few Java files that were modified in both versions, but if there are many, the merge will be slow.
-For example, merging 300 files (that were modified in both versions) takes about a minute and a half.

 ## Features